zulip/zulip/docs/settings.md

   user will add the value when they configure the feature).

-* In an appropriate section of `zproject/prod_settings_template.py`, with documentation in the comments explaining the settings's purpose and effect.
+* In an appropriate section of `zproject/prod_settings_template.py`, with documentation in the comments explaining the setting's purpose and effect.

-* Possibly also `zproject/dev_settings.py`, if the desired value of the setting for Zulip development environments is different from the default for production (and similarly for `zproject/test_settings.py`).
+* Possibly also `zproject/dev_settings.py` and/or
+  `zproject/test_settings.py`, if the desired value of the setting for Zulip development and/or test environments is different from the default for production.

 Most settings should be enabled in the development environment, to maximize convenience of testing all of Zulip's features; they should